 This prototype was created over 8 weeks to assess our ability to work together as a new team to concept, build, and launch something from scratch in a short time period.
 My responsibility on this project was to create and implement UI art and animations, explore UX design needs, and manage the project's development.
+We used the post-mortem from this experiment to set ourselves up for success on the studio's next project.

 We designed our environment to be gray, boxy, and full of trash, so I wanted the UI art style to be the opposite; colorful, bright, and organic.
 As the player progresses through the game, they see plants growing which transform the environment, and it's at this moment the UI art style begins to make reflect its surroundings.
 By showing this contrast in the UI art style early on, I was hoping to give players a little hope of what's to come in this trash-filled factory zone.